Stamford Bridge (stadium): International matches

+Other sports

 Stamford Bridge has also hosted a variety of other sporting events since Chelsea have occupied the ground.
 In October 1905 it hosted a rugby union match between the All Blacks and Middlesex, and in 1908, Stamford Bridge was the venue for a Rugby League international between Great Britain and the touring New Zealand All Golds, who won 18–6.
 Two New Zealanders George Smith and William "Massa" Johnston played and scored in both these games.
 Two further Rugby League games were held in 1952, British Empire XIII v New Zealand, and 1983, Fulham v Cardiff.
 In 1914 Stamford Bridge hosted a baseball match between the touring New York Giants and the Chicago White Sox.
 In 1924 the stadium hosted the 1924 Women's Olympiad, the first international event for women in track and field in the UK.
 A speedway team operated from the stadium from 1929 until 1932, winning the Southern League in their opening season.
 Initially open meetings were held there in 1928.
 A nineteen-year-old junior rider, Charlie Biddle, was killed in a racing accident.
 In 1931, black cinders were laid onto the circuit suitable for use by speedway and athletics.
 A midget car meeting reportedly attracted a crowd of 50,000 people in 1948.

 The ground was used in 1980 for the first major day-night floodlit cricket match between Essex and West Indies (although organised by Surrey) which was a commercial success; the following year it hosted the final of the inaugural Lambert & Butler county cricket competition.
 It, however, failed and the experiment of playing cricket on football grounds was ended.
 Stamford Bridge briefly hosted American football – despite not being long enough for a regulation-size gridiron field – when the London Monarchs were based there in 1997.